Skip to contents

 This function returns a list containing:

-1) main (tibble) containing the main results as vectors;
+1) main (list) containing the main results as vectors;

-• geo_id_macro (string column) containing the (higher-level) geographic IDs of the assessment
+• geo_id_micro of geo_id_macro (string column) containing the (higher-level) geographic IDs of the assessment

-• exp_value (numeric column) containing the (population-weighted) mean exposure
+• exposure_mean (numeric column) containing the (population-weighted) mean exposure

 2) detailed (list) containing detailed (and interim) results.